Many forms of financial aid are available

 To process your application for an AACOMAS fee waiver, you must begin your primary application before submitting your request for a fee waiver.
 Do not pay and submit your primary application until you have heard from AACOMAS regarding whether your fee waiver has been approved.
 Your fee waiver will be applied to your application electronically.

-As a rough guide, you may qualify for a fee waiver if your annual income level is within the U.S. Bureau of Census’ low-income threshold for your family’s size.
+As a rough guide, you may qualify for a fee waiver if your annual income level is below 200% of the U.S. Department of Health and Human Services federal poverty guidelines for your household's size.
 The number of fee waivers is limited, however, and financial need does not guarantee a fee waiver.
 Equally, not everyone who submits a fee waiver application will qualify financially for one.

 The AACOMAS fee waiver is for the AACOMAS fee only.
-If you receive an AACOMAS fee waiver—or if you qualify financially, but apply after all fee waivers have been awarded— your name will be forwarded to the osteopathic medical colleges you designate.
-The osteopathic medical colleges may also grant a waiver of their supplemental application fee.
-Meeting AACOMAS’ eligibility criteria for a fee waiver, however, does not guarantee that a waiver will be granted for the supplemental fee.
+If you receive an AACOMAS fee waiver—or if you qualify financially after all fee waivers have been awarded— your name will be forwarded to the osteopathic medical colleges you designate.
+Some colleges of osteopathic medicine may also grant a waiver of their supplemental application fee.
+Meeting the AACOMAS eligibility criteria for a fee waiver, however, does not guarantee that a waiver will be granted for the supplemental fee.

-To be considered for an AACOMAS fee waiver, you must include a copy of your most recent FEDERAL tax return AND the FEDERAL tax returns of anyone who can claim you as a dependent.
+To be considered for an AACOMAS fee waiver, you must include a copy of your most recent FEDERAL tax return.
+If you are claimed as a dependent, you must submit that individual's FEDERAL tax returns ubstead if yiyr iwb.
 All pages of each document submitted must be signed and dated by the applicant.
-No other documents, including W-2s, will be accepted.
+No other documents, including W-2s, FAFSA, or SAR documents will be accepted.

 Learn more about the AACOMAS fee waiver.